kcech/sentilo-docs-test/docs/technical_faq.rst

 ------------------------------

 You can pass the property :literal:`sentilo.log.level` to the JVM.
-For example, you might add the following code to the script in the target/appassembler/bin:
+For example, you might add the following code to the script in the target/appassembler/bin of the component you want to debug:

 ::